CommandFusion/Extron-MLC104IP-Plus/README.markdown

 ### Special Note
 1. Will need to periodically send some query to the unit as the IP connection will be closed after a specified timeout.
 1. To get properly formatted feedback string, need to choose and set the appropriate verbose/response mode status on startup.
+1. Feedback from hard-button presses on the Extron unit will only be available when the verbose mode is on.

 ### Bug Reporting/Feature Requests